Epipremnum pinnatum 'Cebu Blue' Indoor Care, Propagation, Common Problems & Remedies

 Cebu Blue Pothos is a charming plant to add to your collection.
 You may acquire these plants online from Etsy (Link to Etsy).

-Cebu Blue Pothos (Epipremnum pinnatum 'Cebu Blue') blossoms in medium to bright indirect light, average warmth of 15-280C, above average humidity of 60-70% and moderately moist, fertile, well-drained, aroids potting mix coupled with monthly feeding in the growing season.
+To care for Cebu Blue Pothos indoors, provide medium to bright indirect light, warmth of 15-280C, humidity of 60-70% and moderately moist, fertile, well-drained potting mix coupled with monthly feeding in spring and summer.

-Epipremnum pinnatum 'Baltic Blue' requires to be repotted only when it becomes pot-bound.
+Epipremnum pinnatum 'Baltic Blue' requires to be repotted only when pot-bound.
 Regular pruning is necessary to keep the plant tidy as well as rejuvenate growth.
 Keep reading for more on these growing conditions and how to achieve them.

 Cebu Blue Pothos, Epipremnum pinnatum 'Cebu Blue'